primev/mev-commit/cl/README.md

 ## Running Postgres

-We will use Docker Compose to run Redis
+We will use Docker Compose to run Postgres

 ### Postgres Docker Compose Configuration